 - Verifying available and nearby drivers

-As discussed, you will need separate apps for both drivers and passengers, as well as an admin panel to communicate between the two and collect data.
+As previously mentioned, you will need separate apps for drivers and passengers and an admin panel to communicate between the two and collect data.
 Let’s start with the Uber driver app.

 To build an app like Uber, your driver app will need embedded features to carry out the following:

 - Alerting the driver: Your drivers will need the ability to view trip and passenger information and the option to either accept a ride or take a pass.

 - Notifications between both apps: You will need a notifications feature allowing drivers and passengers to track and monitor each other and the trip in real-time.